Discover Ljubljana, the capital city of Slovenia

 Gastronomy in Ljubljana is experiencing development on the world scale.
 The traditional Ljubljana cuisine is best presented by our culinary experiences with Taste Ljubljana.
 Ljubljana also has a very long tradition of brewing that the guests can learn about while tasting various local beers on Ljubljana Beer Experience.

 When you visit Ljubljana, do not only stop in the city centre.
-Head out on trips off the beaten path and explore the undiscovered beauty of the Central Slovenia region.
+Head out on trips off the beaten path and explore the undiscovered beauty of the Ljubljana region.

 The green surroundings of Ljubljana, Slovenia's capital, comprise 25 municipalities.
 The diverse area is united by the Kamnik Alps, pre-alpine hills, the Ljubljanska kotlina basin, the unique natural environment of the Ljubljana Marshes, the Karst fields, the subterranean caves, rivers and lakes.
 Experience the real Slovenia with its many natural gems, excellent cuisine and original adventures.